anmavrid/smart-contracts/README.md

-# SmartContracts - The FSolidM framework
+# Correct-by-Design Smart Contracts - The FSolidM / VeriSolid framework

-This repository contains the implementation of the FSolidM framework, which allows designing and generating secure Solidity smart contracts.
-FSolidM is built on [WebGME](http://github.com/webgme/webgme).
+This repository contains the implementation of the FSolidM / VeriSolid framework, which allows designing and generating secure Solidity smart contracts.
+FSolidM / VeriSolid is built on [WebGME](http://github.com/webgme/webgme).
+A hosted version of FSolidM is available online on [CPS-VO](http://cps-vo.org/group/SmartContracts) for non-commercial and academic use.

 ## Contents
 1. [What is FSolidM?](#what-is-fsolidm)